PyramidSystemsInc/ADS-Design/README.md

-# ADS RFQ Pool Two Design
+﻿# ADS RFQ Pool One Design

 ### Product Vision
 For people who want to find over-the-counter medications free of certain ingredients for themselves or their family.
 SHIELD  is a simple and responsive web app that allows people to quickly and easily see if a product has an ingredient they're allergic to, or find alternatives that are safe to use.